 Ever since I learned (in one of my psych classes) that doing too many things at once can affect mental health, I’ve been trying to curb my multitasking ways.
 It’s not just psychologists, but also behavioral scientists, time management experts, neurologists and neuroscientists who are sounding the alarm.
 They’re telling us that multitasking is not the time-saver we think it is.

-They say that over-multitasking is not just a time waster, it can kill careers and may even damage our brains!
+Over-multitasking, they say, is not just a time-waster, it can kill careers and may even damage our brains!

 I ignore non-urgent texts and calls

 Being in the mix and in on every conversation thread used to be my thing because it made me feel connected.
 I’ve switched to Sunday Facetime chats and 3-way calls to keep up with my family and friends on the East coast instead.
 Now, they get to see what I’m up to by my Snapchats during the week and have more of my attention on the weekends.
 Having more video chats and a set Sunday schedule, we have a routine and feel more connected.

 All the changes, which I immediately noticed were for the better, saved me texting time and made it totally okay for me to ignore them if I’m in the middle of something.

 I started cooking more for my health and to save some “greens,” but it’s turning out to be one of my favorite ways to be in the moment.
 Bonus: They say cooking is a form of creativity so I guess I can call myself creative.
 But the reason this habit will stick, when I’m cooking I have no interest in doing anything else.